Kento-Okuyama/Regime_Switching/README.md

 Current problems
 - evaluation of the estimated models (latent variables, dynamic regime indicators, parameters)
-- optimization is interrupted by errors which happen at random (- calibration of stopping criterion)
+- optimization is interrupted by errors which happen at random
+- calibration of stopping criterion

 Remedies for p.d. violation
 - Diagonal purtubation: add a small number to diagonal elements whenever it is not p.d.